fbrate/Reddit_clone/readme.md

-<h4>ForumService</h4>
+<h2>ForumService</h2>

 Connects to database for posts, channels and forumuser.
+And acts as a REST API for the front end service.

 **Description**